 Epileptic seizures are caused by a disturbance in the electrical activity of the brain.
 There are many different types of epileptic seizure.
 Any of us could potentially have a single epileptic seizure at some point in our lives.
 This is not the same as having epilepsy, which is a tendency to have seizures that start in the brain.
-Here we cover the different types of epileptic seizure and what they can look like.
+Here we cover the different types of epileptic seizures and what they can look like.

 Whether you, or someone you know, has had a single seizure or has been diagnosed with epilepsy, it may help to identify the type of seizures that are relevant to you, and how they affect you.

 Are all seizures the same?

 Some seizures are caused by conditions such as low blood sugar (hypoglycaemia) or a change to the way the heart is working.
 Some very young children have 'febrile convulsions' (jerking movements) when they have a high temperature.
 These are not the same as epileptic seizures.